youixentoo/SRT_App/README.md

 - The files get processed by the R script when the the second button gets pressed.
 - At the bottom of the screen, there is an area displaying the status of the application.
 It displays the current files being processed and once the R script is finished, it displays if the processing of the file has been successful or if there was an error.

+### Location
+The application only works if it's in the same folder as "Configs" and "RCode".
+A warning message will show if the config.yml file or any of the R scripts can't be found.
+However, there are no checks in place in the case one of both of the .xlsx files are missing.

 ### Configuration
 To edit the configuration file, click the "Config" menu at the top of the screen.
 Here you can edit the config.yml file from within the application itself.
 You can still change the config.yml file manually, but it won't update when opening the configuration window in the application again, while the application is still running.

+#### Excel files
+The 2 excel files determine extra configuration settings.
+- "day3_monitors.xlsx" determines when the third day is for each monitor file.
+- "genotypes_per_monitor.xlsx" determines which genotype belongs to which channel for each monitor file.

+<u>When adding more entries, it is very important to keep the same (date) formatting as the 2 files given.<u>